 Student presentations for extra credit: Each student may elect to give a power point presentation up to 10 minutes in length on a Native art question or subject of their own choosing.
-The report must be appreciably different than what your essay topic is about.
+The report must be appreciably different than what the topic of your essay is about.
 The best time to schedule your presentations is during the second-half of the course however you may begin work on your presentations immediately.